NelleV/scipy-sklearn-2014/submission.rst

 Machine learning has become an indispensable tool for analysing data, predicting outcomes, classifying objects, learning patterns in a wide range of domains.
-Scikit-learn is a toolbox written in python, built on Numpy and Scipy.
+Scikit-learn is a toolbox written in Python, built on Numpy and Scipy.
 It contains all the necessary bricks for many machine learning challenges, from facial recognition, to sentiment analysis or patient outcome prediction.